 John Neale Pleydell Nott

 1732-81.
-He was born on 8 July 1732, the oldest of three surviving sons of John Nott of Braydon, Wiltshire, and of his wife Elizabeth Neale.
+He was born on 3 July 1732, the oldest of three surviving sons of John Nott of Braydon Lodge, Cricklade, Wiltshire, and of his wife Elizabeth Neale.
+He was the half-brother of Captain Edward Herbert.

-Nott was commissioned lieutenant on 3 July 1756 and promoted commander of the Barbadoes 14 on 7 September 1759.
+He passed his lieutenant’s examination on 14 November 1753, was commissioned lieutenant on 3 July 1756, and promoted commander of the Barbadoes 14 on 7 September 1759.
 He later commanded her sister ship Antigua 14 from August 1761, and although posted captain on 24 September he remained with this vessel, serving in the expedition to Martinique in 1762.
-During March he replaced Captain Francis Banks aboard the Rose 20 in which he was present at the reduction of Havana later that same year, serving for a not inconsiderable time thereafter on the North American and West Indian stations.
+During March he replaced Captain Francis Banks aboard the Rose 20, in which he was present at the reduction of Havana later that same year, serving for a not inconsiderable time thereafter on the North American and West Indian stations.

 During the Falkland Islands dispute of 1770-1 he was the captain of the Impressment Service at Bristol.